Pursue Justice with a Waldorf Bus Accident Lawyer

 - 50 passengers, including bus drivers, were killed (annually)

 As the statistics show, you are more likely to be involved in a bus accident than you likely realize.
-If you or someone you love has been the victim of a bus accident, whether as a passenger of the bus or another vehicle struck by the bus, contact a Waldorf bus accident attorney at the Law Office of Thomas E. Pyles today.
+If you or someone you love has been the victim of a bus accident, whether as a passenger of the bus or another vehicle struck by the bus, contact a Maryland bus accident lawyer at the Law Office of Thomas E. Pyles today.
 We have over 25 years of experience representing victims of bus accidents and a long track record of success in obtaining fair compensation for our clients.

 Legal liability for bus accidents often can be complex due to the number of parties involved.
 Typically, the defendants in a bus accident case will be some combination of the entity that owns the bus, the employee who was driving the bus, other motorists who may have contributed to the accident, and all of their insurance companies.
 If multiple passengers were injured in the same accident, there could also be several plaintiffs.

 It is important for victims of bus accidents to know what they are up against.
 Transit agencies and private carriers have significant experience defending themselves against their victims’ lawsuits and are represented by insurance companies with scores of lawyers.
 In most cases, the agency’s insurance company will attempt to pay out as little as possible, potentially leaving victims with uncompensated injuries.

 When you enlist the assistance of a personal injury lawyer, you can rest assured that you will not have to face these formidable foes alone.
 The attorneys at the Law Office of Thomas E. Pyles have extensive experience representing bus accident victims by going head-to-head with transit companies and their insurers.
 Having that level of expertise on your side can significantly increase your chances of success in a bus accident case.

 What Causes Bus Accidents?